 In order to maintain the smooth ride but reduce weight and increase manoeuvrability, Atomic has developed something new for the top models of the new Redster series in winter 2019/2020: Servo-Tec, a kind of power steering for skis.
 Here, a very light pull rod provides pre-tensioning of the ski and thus easier turn initiation, at the same time it dampens vibrations and thus ensures a very smooth ride even at high speeds.

-This winter Atomic is taking the Redster evolution one step further with Revoshock technology developed in collaboration with Marcel Hirscher.
-Revoshock was originally developed for World Cup skis, and at the 2020 World Cup season opener in Sölden, Lucas Braathen already took a victory in the giant slalom with Redster Revoshock.
-Now this technology from the new Redster series is also available for recreational skiers.
+Last winter, Atomic pushed the Redster evolution one step further with Revoshock technology, developed in collaboration with Marcel Hirscher.
+Revoshock was originally developed for World Cup skis, and at the 2020 World Cup season opener in Soelden, Lucas Braathen already took a victory in the giant slalom with Redster Revoshock.
+Now this technology of the new Redster series is also available for recreational skiers.

 In this technology, several spring steel modules have each been underlaid with shock-absorbing elastomer.
 This built-in suspension system for skis eliminates annoying shocks and vibrations before they reach the feet.
-The advantage over other damping systems is Revoshock's ability not only to absorb shocks and vibrations, but to use them for rebound: All spring steel modules, from the ski tip to the binding plate, work together harmoniously to convert otherwise unused energy into valuable acceleration.
+The advantage over other damping systems is Revoshock's ability not only to absorb shock and vibration, but to use it for rebound: All spring steel modules, from the ski tip to the binding plate, work together harmoniously to convert otherwise unused energy into valuable acceleration.
 The result is a skiing experience that offers both stability at top speeds and agility during turns.

-As it should, Atomic offers both Servotec technology and the brand new Revoshock technology for top race skis for both sporty slalom and giant slalom enthusiasts, namely in the form of the Atomic Redster S9 and Atomic Redster G9 (with Servotec) and for the even more demanding in the form of the Atomic Redster S9 Revo S and Atomic Redster G9 Revo S.
+As it should, Atomic offers both Servotec technology and the brand new Revoshock technology for top race skis for both sporty slalom and giant slalom enthusiasts, in the form of the Atomic Redster S9 and Atomic Redster G9 (with Servotec), and for the even more demanding in the form of the Atomic Redster S9 Revo S and the Atomic Redster G9 Revo S.

-And even for those who know full well that they love skiing on the edge at high speeds, but don't quite know whether they prefer to ski slalom or giant slalom turns, Atomic has something nice in its range:
+And even for those who love skiing fast, but aren't quite sure whether they prefer slalom or giant slalom turns, Atomic has something nice in its lineup: